What are you

 Q: Then why?

-A: Because I've seen a few too many teacher and/or practitioner websites that — while extolling that person's awesome powers as a mighty healer or a brilliant teacher — say nothing about that person's training or experience.
+A: Because I've seen more than a few teacher and/or practitioner websites that — while extolling that person's awesome powers as a mighty healer or a brilliant teacher — say nothing about that person's training or experience.
 Do they carry a lineage taught by their Elders?
 Did they study in-person?
 Did they watch a ceremony on TikTok and decide "This looks easy!"?
 Have they studied widely and been at this for a while, or what?

 They don't say, so we don't know.